-- ROC (Receiver Operating Characteristic) Curve: ROC curve is a graphical plot between the TPR (Sensitivity) and FPR (Specificity) at different threshold settings.
+ROC Curve is a graphical plot between the TPR (Sensitivity) and FPR (Specificity) at different threshold settings.
 FPR (False Positive Rate) is the probability of false alarm, i.e. (1-TPR) or one minus the True Positive Rate.

-- Gini Index: Gini Index is a statistical dispersion measurement used to calculate the purity of the decision tree, i.e., when a variable is randomly chosen as a feature, the Gini Index calculates the probability of the variable being wrongly classified so.
+Gini Index is a statistical dispersion measurement.
+Used to calculate the purity of the decision tree, i.e., when a variable is randomly chosen as a feature, the Gini Index calculates the probability of the variable being wrongly classified so.

-Data Visualization & Business Reports
+5. Data Visualization and Business Reports

-Visualization is used in various phases of the data science lifecycle.
-It is used to analyze all the relevant data in a single glance and understood quickly for further analysis and processing.
+Many phases of the data science lifecycle leverage visualization.
+It is used to analyze all the relevant data in a single glance and understand quickly for further analysis and processing.
 It helps us to:

 Also, not all stakeholders and business analysts are technical people.
-To show them the outcomes of machine learning and the insights found by processing the data using all the above steps, we need an interactive way that is also easily understood by everyone.
+To show them the outcomes of machine learning and the insights found by processing the data using all the above steps of the data science lifecycle, we need an interactive way that is also easily understood by everyone.